devinchristianson/daj/docs/markdown/DAJ_Deliverable_2_SRS.md

 Appendix A: To Be Determined List

-1. flask - Flask for Python 3.6+ will potentially be used in the future for development of the website, though for now is not being used as there is no immediate use
-2. chord sheet - This may be used as a database to look up chords and see if the chord being played is in this database, but we have not finalized our method of chord recognition as of yet.
 3. Surveymonkey embedded form - this is a tentative method for us to allow users of PolyChord to report bugs to our team, but our method of accepting forms has not yet been finalized.